cameronnunez/Calculating-the-Probability-of-Kepler-452b-as-a-Rocky-Planet-in-the-Habitable-Zone/README.md

 Kepler-452b was announced as a super-Earth exoplanet in 2015.
 It became the first potentially rocky Earth-like world to be found orbiting within the habitable zone of a Sun-like star.

-This project shows that it is highly probable that Kepler-452b is indeed a rocky, habitablezone planet.
+This project shows that it is highly probable that Kepler-452b is indeed a rocky, habitable-zone planet.
 I assume the small planet approximation and circular orbit.
 I fix some of the transit and orbital parameters, including inclination, transit duration, and orbital period, with the literature values (Jenkins et al. 2015) when modeling the data.
 I generate samples for planetary radius and equilibrium temperature by using a Markov Chain Monte Carlo (MCMC) algorithm